The Intellectual Property Review: Russia

 - as a court of first instance – claims for the invalidation of the registration of intellectual property rights for non-use and disputes over the ownership of intellectual property rights; and

 - as a court of third instance (i.e., a second appeal or a cassation) – cases concerning the infringement of intellectual property rights between legal entities or individual entrepreneurs (or both).

 The cassation rulings of the IP Court can be further appealed to the Supreme Court of Russia.
-Other rulings are appealed against at the IP Court.
+Other rulings are appealed against at the presidium of the IP Court.

 iii Pre-trial procedure